-Patents and other rights, trademarks and customer relationships fees, costs of registration and employee benefits.
+Separately acquired patents and other rights, trademarks and customer relationships are recognised at the purchase price and other costs that are directly associated with the acquisition including professional fees, costs of registration and employee benefits.
 When acquired as part of a business combination, these assets are recognised at fair value on the acquisition date.